dhenwood/msTeamsWebexTab/README.md

 1. Update **clientid** and **tenantid** from step 5 above
 2. Update **clientsecret** from step 9 above
 3. Set a **username** and **password** (requires appropriate permissions for Group.ReadWrite.all)
-4. The **lastcheck** field can be adjusted if you want the Webex Tab to be created to Teams after a certain date/time (ensure you keep the correct date/time format)
+4. The **lastcheck** field can be adjusted if you want the Webex Tab to be added to Teams after a certain date/time (ensure you keep the correct date/time format)
 5. _Do not change any fields in the **token** section_

 ## Caveats